v-harrishe/azure-docs/articles/firewall/tutorial-firewall-deploy-portal.md

 Now, test the firewall to confirm that it works as expected.

 1. Connect a remote desktop to firewall public IP address and sign in to the **Srv-Work** virtual machine.
-3. Open Internet Explorer and browse to `https://www.google.com`.
+3. Open Internet Explorer and browse to `https://www.qq.com`.
 4. Select **OK** > **Close** on the Internet Explorer security alerts.

-   You should see the Google home page.
+   You should see the QQ home page.

 5. Browse to `https://www.microsoft.com`.